Stuycs-K/project03-final-10-lamc/DEVLOG.md

 Added DEVLOG to main branch - 1 min
 Made client to client communication easier by prompting each user and displaying information correctly - 1 hour Made while loop timer and cleaned up gamble.c - 30 mins

+### 2024-01-14 - Logistics part 2 + Timer works
+Found bug where timer doesn't work and tried to fix - 25 mins Found bug where if clients connceted to server and left, and then tried connecting again the sockets would break - 15 mins Fixed timer by replacing fgets() with read - 20 mins Fixed networking by resetting the array of socket descriptors after every iteration - 15 mins Implemented timer into clients - 30 mins